 We believe that, while the movement may have fine intentions, it is not only misguided in its approach, but also dangerous to its followers’ mental health.
 This article focuses on those psychological dangers.

-Many of the psychological risks stem from the fact that (in my personal opinion) the vegan movement shares many features in common with cults.
+Many of the psychological risks stem from the fact that (in our opinion) the vegan movement shares many features in common with cults.
 We’re writing it in the hope that at least one person, wherever they are in their relationship with veganism, may be encouraged to look at it with a more critical eye.

 Please remember, it’s not our place to tell anyone what to think or what to do.
-Our objective is only to present some information, which we don’t feel is discussed enough, for your consideration, so you can make up your own mind.
+Our objective is only to present some information, which we don’t feel is discussed enough, for your consideration so you can make up your own mind.

 We should start clarifying that veganism as an all-encompassing lifestyle is not the same as simply following a plant-based diet.
 Some people choose to exclude all animal products from their diets, whether for reasons of ethics, health, or environmentalism.
-That is not the same as veganism, which goes beyond diet into politics and identity, and into the realm of cult, as I hope to explain.
+That is not the same as veganism, which goes beyond diet into politics and identity, and into the realm of cult, as we hope to explain.

 We are also not talking about everyone who identifies as vegan.
 Many of them do a great job of getting on with their own lives without preaching to everyone else what they should be doing, without breaking into farms and harassing people in restaurants.
-I’m talking about militant, fundamentalist veganism exclusively.
+Here we’re talking about militant, fundamentalist veganism exclusively.

 (Ben) I have some experience in this area of psychology, as I spent several years in a cult myself in my early twenties.
 The group I was in was made up of passionate, energetic people with massive integrity, and yet we were all duped into a control structure that left us unsure what to think.
 I recognise many of the same factors that were going on in that group evident in the discussions I have online with people who are part of the vegan movement.
-I’ll describe each of the factors in turn.
+Below we’ll describe each of the factors in turn.